bonnieho/Hangman-game/README.md

 The javascript contains key events to "listen" for the letters that the players type.
 Parameters are specified so that non-letter characters and keys do not register as incorrectly chosen letters and thus counted against the player's total.

-Once the player either wins (by correctly guessing a random team name) OR loses a round, the player is then notified of that status, and then the game automatically choses another random team name out of the remaining array and begins a new round.
-Rounds proceed until all NHL team names in the original array (and then any missed) are guessed correctly.
+Once the player either wins (by correctly guessing a random team name) OR loses a round, the player is then notified of that status, and then the game automatically choses another random team name out of the remaining names array and begins a new round.
+If all of the team names in that array have been exhausted, then any teams in a missed team array are presented so that the player gets another chance to guess them correctly.
+Rounds proceed until all NHL team names in both the original and "missed" arrays are guessed correctly.

 - - -

 ### Under the Hood

+#### Detecting Key Presses

+#### Configuration of Letter Blanks & Game Feedback Page Elements

+#### Modal

 - - -